EURODEO/e-soh-technical-architecture/README.md

 DWD: Ticket software TBD, ticket solved or replied to on NBD?

+### 8.6 Open Source License: Apache License 2.0

+The software system has been designed as an open-source project, allowing others to view, modify, and distribute the source code under the terms of the Apache License, Version 2.0.
+The Apache License 2.0 was selected for this project for the following reasons:

+  1. Permissive Licensing: The Apache License 2.0 is a permissive open-source license that allows for free use, modification, and distribution of the software, without imposing strict copyleft requirements.
+This encourages widespread adoption, collaboration, and innovation within the community.

+  2. Compatibility: The Apache License 2.0 is compatible with many other open-source licenses, including the GNU General Public License (GPL) version 3, which makes it easier to integrate with third-party libraries, frameworks, or components used in the system.

+  3. Intellectual Property Protection: The Apache License 2.0 provides strong protection for contributors by granting a patent license to users, helping to protect against potential patent infringement claims.

+  4. Community Acceptance: The Apache License 2.0 is widely used and well-accepted within the open-source community, making it a suitable choice for this project to ensure smooth collaboration with other developers and organizations.

+By selecting the Apache License 2.0 for this project, the development team aims to foster an open, collaborative environment that encourages contributions and improvements from the community, while providing legal protection and flexibility for both contributors and users.

 ## 9. Conclusion
 ### 9.1.
 Key Takeaways
 ### 9.2.
 Future Considerations